 Wrinkles form from either overactive muscles or the loss of collagen.
 Overactive muscles generally cause the lines in the top part of your face (from your hairline to below your eyes).
 These lines need to be treated with an Injectable Muscle Relaxant such as Botox.
-The lines in the bottom part of your face are caused by loss collagen.
+The lines in the bottom part of your face are caused by a loss of collagen.
 These lines can be treated with dermal fillers.
 Botox, injected intradermally just beneath the skin with the Dermalift technique can tighten pores and almost instantly give you the famous Korean ” transparent, glossy appearance.”
 Botox is a multi-tasker where looks are concerned.

 What is Botox?

 BOTOX is derived from a bacterium called Clostridium botulinum.
 This prescription medicine is made by Allergan, it can be injected in many techniques by skillful doctors.
 When injected into muscles, it improves the look of moderate to severe frown lines between the eyebrows.
-It smoothens wrinkles, crows feet, and facial creases Botox is administered in small quantity as a non-surgical treatment that is entirely safe.
+It smoothens wrinkles, crow’s feet, and facial creases Botox is administered in small quantities as a non-surgical treatment that is entirely safe.
 It works by blocking nerve impulses of the injected muscles, reduces muscle activity that causes moderate to severe lines, and prevents them from getting deeper.
 When Botox is injected intradermally, just beneath the skin can tighten pores, reduce oil production. and give the face a fairy-like glow.

 What are the Aesthetic Uses of Botox

 Botox® (Botulinum Toxin Type A) is mainly used for the softening and smoothing of facial expression lines by temporarily blocking the chemical signals that make the muscle contract.
 Only a tiny amount is injected into particular muscles.